Shuyi02/ezrProject/README.md

 - hope everything will be alright
 - click 'generate'
 - hope everything will be alright again x____x

+##### Put required header library into the right folder
+- libraries like Eigen should be put into the folder "dep"
+   + pay attention it should look like project/dep/Eigen and in the Eigen folder all the files that belong to that lib

 ##### Running the project for first time
 - if everything worked, open Eclipse